Last updated: 10/12/2021 (These are all tentative projects for 2021/2022. There may be some changes before registration opens in September.)

 Project Description: Have fun learning about cavies with us!
 Cavies are also known as guinea pigs.
 We will learn showmanship for cavy shows and the county fair as well as how to properly care for your animals.
 It is recommended that kids in the project have a guinea pig, but it isn’t a requirement.
 We can also help with choosing a cavy if you would like to get one but don’t have one by the beginning of the project.

-Meeting Day/Time: TBD
+Meeting Day/Time: Likely Monday afternoons

-Meeting Location: Zoom
+Meeting Location: Wheeler Residence

 Member Limit: 12